‘The Bachelor’ host Chris Harrison stepping aside after ‘uninformed’ interview

 “This historic season of ‘The Bachelor’ should not be marred or overshadowed by my mistakes or diminished by my actions,” he added.

-For years, ABC and its production company Warner Bros. have been criticized for their lack of diversity in casting and in how contestants of color are treated on the show.
+For years, ABC and its production company, Warner Bros., have been criticized for their lack of diversity in casting and in how contestants of color are treated on the show.
 In 2012, two Black men who applied for “The Bachelorette” (and were not chosen) accused the show of discriminating against people of color.
 Their suit was dismissed.
 Former Bachelorette Lindsay saw disparities between the treatment of her season finale and that of the next Bachelorette, Kufrin, who is White.
 “I was placed on display for three hours and labeled an angry Black female,” Lindsay said, after Kufrin’s 2018 finale.

-This past summer, as Black Lives Matter protests erupted around the country, prompting a racial reckoning throughout American culture, the whiteness of “Bachelor” shows was again put under the microscope.
+This past summer, as Black Lives Matter protests erupted around the country, prompting a racial reckoning throughout American culture, the Whiteness of “Bachelor” shows was again put under the microscope.
 A Change.org petition called on ABC and Warner Bros. to cast a person of color in the lead role, hire more crew members of color and give contestants of color screen time that’s comparable to that of White contestants.

 Lindsay also threatened to stop working with Bachelor Nation, saying the culture surrounding the shows “perpetuates and mirrors exactly what is wrong in our society and [continues] to play into an audience that is willing to accept it, and I’m tired of it.”
 She also suggested she was tired of feeling like the franchise doesn’t have her back.
 “There have been a number of times that contestants have done racist things or said it and the franchise is completely silent on it. . . .
 I’m sick of pretending that I’m fine with it.”

-Shortly after Lindsay’s comments in June, James was announced as the Bachelor’s first black lead.
-Again, Harrison agreed to step down only after Lindsay made public her frustrations with his initial response to the unearthing of Kirkconnell’s social media posts.
+Shortly after Lindsay’s comments in June, James was announced as “The Bachelor’s” first Black lead.
+Harrison agreed to step down only after Lindsay made public her frustrations with his initial response to the unearthing of Kirkconnell’s social media posts.

 In Kirkconnell’s apology, she pledged she would do better: “I want to put my energy toward preventing people from making the same offensive mistakes that I made in the first place, and I hope I can prove this to you going forward.”

-‘Bachelor’ casts its first black lead, but recent incidents show the franchise still has a long way to go
+‘Bachelor’ casts its first Black lead, but recent incidents show the franchise still has a long way to go